UK State Pension Living in Australia: The Voluntary National Insurance Hack

 • NI Contributions so far: 12 years

-• Years needed for a full pension: 35 years
+• Years needed for full pension: 35 years

 • Annual Class 2 NI contribution: £179.40